 Font and Colors

-What Volvo logo means?
+What does the Volvo logo mean?

-Why did Volvo change their logo?
+Why did Volvo change its logo?

 What’s the symbol for a Volvo?